Command line tutorial¶

 [email protected]:~$ godot path_to_your_project/project.godot [other] [commands] [and] [args]

 Or by using the

 [email protected]:~$ godot --path path_to_your_project [other] [commands] [and] [args]

 For example, the full command for exporting your game (as explained below) might look like this:

 [email protected]:~$ godot --path path_to_your_project --export my_export_preset_name game.exe

 Creating a project¶

-Creating a project from the command line is simple, just navigate the shell to the desired place and just make project.godot file exist, even if empty.
+To create a project from the command line, navigate the to the desired place and create an empty project.godot file.

 Running the editor¶

 Running the editor is done by executing godot with the